datou30/InfoNet/README.md

 ```
 ### Evaluation Dataset

 In `gmm_eval_dataset`, we have provided a series of parameters for Gaussian Mixture Models along with the ground truth mutual information between X and Y. They are categorized according to the number of Gaussian components, each with 5000 randomly generated distributions.
+In `Notebooks/estimate_gmm.ipynb` you can find examples to use this dataset.

 ### Experiments